danielearwicker/danielearwicker.github.io/pages/Unfortunate Bifurcations.md

 Also some speculation on what the future of language interoperability will be.

-The kind of problem I'm going to pick on is where languages separate two concepts and treat them differently, making a virtue of the differences, but then it becomes a pain deal with them generically.
+The kind of problem I'm going to pick on is where languages separate two concepts and treat them differently, making a virtue of the differences, but then it becomes a pain dealing with them generically.
 The language designers seem to be saying "You shouldn't need to treat these two things the same; they're fundamentally different.
 You're doing it all wrong!"
 And yet...

 Java did this with its separation between: